 Power and Interest Grids - Making Governance Fun

 Exactly 40 years ago, the music singles charts featured ‘You Make Loving Fun’ by Fleetwood Mac.
-In this article, Dominic Fisher, a senior manager in risk and regulatory advisory at Deloitte Malta, discusses a tool which can make governance fun.
+This article discusses a tool which can make governance fun.

 Governance can be defined as ‘the system of rules, practices and processes by which an organisation is directed and controlled’.
 So, it’s unsurprising that discussions around this topic can often be mechanistic and dry.
 For a more street-wise understanding, it helps to examine life as it is.
 Real world discussions around practical governance matters should consider behavioural factors and situation organisational dynamics.
 This brings me directly to Eden and Ackerman’s power / interest grid, an important and useful stakeholder mapping tool which considers motivations and ability to influence.
 To deploy the grid, first you must identify your various stakeholders and map them on the following matrix according to their relative power and interest.